11 Questions to Ask When Buying a House for the First Time

 5. What Are the Hidden Costs of Owning a Home?

 Likewise, if your new home is part of a homeowners association (HOA), you may need to pay a monthly fee to your HOA.
-Ask your realtor if there are HOA fees tied to the property you want to buy and, if so, what expenses and services your HOA covers.
+Ask your real estate agent if there are HOA fees tied to the property you want to buy and, if so, what expenses and services your HOA covers.

 6. How Much Will It Cost to Move Into My New Home?

-No matter if you’re moving across town or across the country, always calculate the expenses of moving to your new home — renting a truck, hiring movers, buying boxes and more.
-These costs are often more than expected.
+Whether you’re moving across town or across the country, always calculate the expenses of moving to your new home — renting a truck, hiring movers, buying boxes and more.
+These costs can rack up quickly.

 It’s also important to plan for the costs of moving into your home.
 If you’re moving from an apartment or a smaller home, you may need to buy more furniture for your new, larger space.
 Likewise, if you’re buying a new house without appliances or you need to update existing ones, your initial costs of homeownership will be higher to cover these items.